eddyzags/docker-compose-mesos/README.md

 # Mesos compose

-Mesos compose projects aims to enable Mesos frameworks to launch a pod of docker containers for tests purposes.
-Docker compose allows you to describe and manage a multi-container setup which is composed of Apache Mesos, Marathon, Zookeeper and Weavescope.
+Mesos compose projects aims to launch a pod of containers which are Mesos, Marathon, Zookeeper and Weavescope with Docker Compose for testing purposes.

 # Versions